 Bitumen membranes have been available in Europe for over 100 years and are manufactured by responsible companies, using high-tech methods, who are dedicated to providing environmentally safe and economically competitive products.

 The idea of using a bitumen-like binder to coat roofing felts was first published in a paper of the Royal Swedish Academy of Sciences in 1784.
 By 1870, several types of machines existed to manufacture rolls of roofing felts around Europe.

 This was the starting point for an enormous development of the roofing material based on bitumen binders.
 Today the use of polymer modified bitumen membranes for flat roofing is still the most common method for creating watertight flat roofs.
 All over Europe more than 60 % of all new flat roofs are covered with bituminous membranes.

 The bituminous membranes usually are soft applied to the roof by torching or hot air welding.
 Increasingly you can find also the cold application of the material by peel and stick.
 In former times the pour and roll technique was used, where liquid bitumen was poured on the roof substrate and the membrane was rolled into this bitumen.
-Nowadays this technique is becoming uncommon.
+Nowadays this technique is becoming increasingly rare.